Isolation (2005 film): Plot

 They begin searching for the creature but find that it is hiding in the murky water that is flooding the farm.
 Dan attempts to force it out of hiding with his tractor, but instead finds Orla's body in the water.
 John takes her body to the lab and finds foreign material inside a wound on her abdomen.
 The material displays the same extreme cell growth from before, but now also containing human cells.
 He realises that humans are also susceptible to infection.
 Jamie, realising he is infected, attempts to escape, but John kills him.
 When Dan and Mary come outside to investigate, they find that John has killed almost every cow on the farm in search of the creature.
 He explains that the creature has been hiding inside the cows like a parasite, eating them from the inside and growing larger.

 They go to the barn where the final cow is being kept, but find that the calf has already been born and escaped.
-A violent arguments breaks out between Dan and John.
-Mary flees when she sees John murder Dan.
-John chases her but is attacked and killed by the creature.
-While attempting to escape, she runs into Dan, who survived the earlier fight with John.
+A violent argument breaks out between John and Dan.
+John is attacked and killed by the creature while chasing a fleeing Mary.
+She runs into Dan, who survived the earlier fight with John.
 They continue searching for the creature and the missing calf.
-They spot something moving under the floorboards and Mary goes down to investigate.
-She finds the calf just as new creatures begin rupturing out of its body.
-She kills it and the newborn creatures.
+Mary finds the calf just as new creatures begin rupturing out of its body, and she kills them all.
 The growing creature from the first calf then appears and attacks her, but Dan creates noise to lure it away.
-He allows the creature to attack him, creating an opening for Mary to injure the creature with boiling water.
-The wounded creature flees but Mary chases it down and kills it.
-She attempts to take Dan with her to find help, but he refuses due to being infected.
-He dies from his injuries while Mary leaves the farm.
+He allows the creature to attack him, creating an opening for Mary to injure the creature with boiling water before she finishes it off.
+Dan dies from his injuries while Mary leaves the farm.

 Four months later, in Birmingham, England, a pregnant Mary is assured by her doctor that her baby is healthy.
 When the ultrasound monitor is shown, a creature-like shape is briefly seen inside the foetus.